-This Chapter provides procedures for Floating Home Adjustment Permits Exceptions and Architectural Deviations, which are intended to allow for adjustments or exceptions from the strict application of the standards for maximum floor area, height, length, and width standards for floating homes.
+This Chapter provides procedures for Floating Home Exceptions, which are intended to allow for exceptions from the strict application of the standards for maximum floor area, setback, height, length, and width standards for floating homes.

 This Chapter shall apply to floating homes, where allowed by Article II (Zoning Districts and Allowable Land Uses), and in compliance with Section 22.32.075 (Floating Homes).